Fall porch decor, an easy fall planter idea using lanterns, copper mums, ivy, and Creeping Jenny, plus tips on making it cozy and comfortable.

+Greeting the season and putting my front porch plan into action has been more of a process than usual, but it’s finished, and I’m happy to be sharing it with all of you!
 Now that it’s officially September, let’s welcome autumn…and there’s no better place to start than on the front porch.
 I already shared how to make the lamb’s ear and cotton boll wreath pictured below.
-Next up is a fall planter idea that is easy to adapt to your space, and even to whatever pots you have on hand.
+Next up is a fall planter idea that is easy to adapt to your space, or whatever pots you have on hand.

-Fall Planter Idea Supplies Needed for One Pot
+Fall Planter Idea Supplies Needed for One Planter

 - Potting soil

 - Lantern (7 x 7 x 22 inches)

 - 4 ivy plants

 - 2 Creeping Jenny (or other trailing plant)

 - The first thing to do is fill your container almost full with potting soil.
 I had impatiens in mine, so I pulled those out, and just added fresh soil.

 - Water the soil well so it compacts.
 This hard surface helps to steady the lantern.